5 Written Questions

 - The public announcement in a Christian parish church that a marriage is going to take place between two specified persons

 - popes excluding an entire town, region, or kingdom from participating in sacraments and from receiving Christian burial

 - The poem describes Dante's travels through Hell, Purgatory, and Heaven; but at a deeper level it represents allegorically the soul's journey towards God

 5 True/False Questions

-bubonic plague → a form of Black Death where the flea was the transmitter of the disease
+pneumonic plague → a form of Black Death where the plague was transferred directly from one person to another